 Facilitated by In Affordable Housing staff, our home buyer education classes feature industry professionals who thoroughly guide you through the home purchasing process and answer your questions.
-Classes are held twice a month (unless otherwise specified) from 9 a.m. to 2 p.m., at Willie Hinton Center, 3805 West 12th in Little Rock.
-Costs are $50 for an individual and $75 for a couple.
-Click here to download our current schedule.
-Click here to register .
+Classes are held twice a month (unless otherwise specified) from 10a.m. to 2 p.m., VIRTUALLY Cost is $75.00 Click here to https://www.eventbrite.com/o/in-affordable-housing-32151096221 .

-Through eHome America, we offer a comprehensive online homebuyer counseling class that leads you through each step of a home purchase.
-There is a $99 fee that you pay on the site.
+We offer a comprehensive online homebuyer counseling class that leads you through each step of a home purchase.
 Your certificate will be good for one year from the date issued.
 Certain lenders and home assistance programs such as the bond loan, ADDI, and USDA require that borrowers complete an HBE class and earn a certificate.
-However, check with your lender to see if they do accept our online training in lieu of an in-person class.
-Please plan ahead and allow up to 2 days for your certificate to be emailed to you if you are closing on your soon.
+Please allow up to 2 days for your certificate to be emailed to you.
 Only signed certificates from In Affordable Housing are valid.

 HOME PURCHASE ASSISTANCE